 Orchids living on branches get soaked regularly by tropical storms, but the water quickly drains away, and orchid compost is similarly free-draining.
-Over the years however, the bark chips and moss begin to break down and compact, reducing drainage.
+Over the years however, the bark chips and moss in orchid pots begin to break down and compact, reducing drainage.
 This is the main reason why you need to repot orchids.

 You Will Need

 Carefully lift the plant out of its pot and clean off the old compost.
 You may need to cut the pot open if it is pot bound.